erik-adelbert/aoc/2023/README.md

 }
 ```

 As you can see I've written `{4: Five of kind}` but why?
-The main reason is that we're still trying to fit in the smallest representation possible and for `4` states, we only need `3bits` instead of `4bits`.
-The second reason is that with this remaining bit we can do something
+The main reason is that we're still trying to build the smallest representation  and while `4` states is `3bits`, `5` is `4bits`.
+The second reason is that with this left over bit we can do something
-better: afterall, we could consider that a `Full` is a special (stronger) case of a `Three` and the same goes for `Five` and `Four` or `Two` and `One`.
+better: we could consider that a `Full` is a special (stronger) case of a `Three` and the same goes for `Five` and `Four` or `Two` and `One`.
+This as the desirable effect to naturally insert the special hands in between the regular ones.
 So now if we use our bit as `X` flag for thoses special cases, it comes:

 ```bash
 {